Chocolate Stout Cupcakes

 If it’s yummy chocolate vegan desserts you love, take a look at this Vegan Chocolate Glazed Donuts with Sprinkles.
 While you’re at it, this Vegan Chocolate Wacky Cake is pretty sweet, too.

 Sometimes I’m still surprised to see the ingredients I find myself cooking with.
-I guess it’s the small town girl in me that didn’t even know what a stout was, let alone want to bake with it.
-But, you know, St. Patrick’s day is around the corner and I just thought these Vegan Chocolate Stout Cupcakes needed to happen.
+I guess it’s the small-town girl in me that didn’t even know what a stout was, let alone want to bake with it.
+But, you know, St. Patrick’s day is around the corner and I just thought this Chocolate Stout Cupcakes recipe needed to happen.

 As said above, you’re going to love the big bold flavor of these chocolates.
 But there’s also a crispy crust on the top of these cupcakes with a soft, tender middle inside.
 Top that off with some chocolate stout frosting and sprinkled with coconut flakes and you’ve got the makings of a perfect vegan dessert!